jbanday808/Terraform-Full-Course-Aws/lessons/day10/code/DEMO_GUIDE.md

 ## Tips for Smooth Demo

-1. **Use separate terminal windows** for editing and running commands
+1.Use **two terminals** → one for editing, one for commands
-2. **Show outputs** after each apply to demonstrate the concept
+2. Explain **what Terraform will** do before running apply
-3. **Use terraform console** for interactive exploration (especially for splat)
+3. Run **terraform output** after each apply
-4. **Explain before applying** what will happen
+4. Use **terraform console** to explore splat results
-5. **Always cleanup** before switching examples
+5. Always **destroy before switching demos**

 ---

 ## Troubleshooting

 **Error: Reference to undeclared resource**
-- Make sure you uncommented both the resource AND its outputs
+- Make sure both the resource AND the output are uncommented

 **Error: Output refers to sensitive values**
-- This is normal for some AWS attributes, just note it
+- Normal for certain AWS attributes (IP addresses, IDs)

 **Want to run all demos together?**
 - Uncomment all examples and outputs, then: **terraform apply**